fieldtrip/website/example/bids_eyetracker.md

 ## TOBII

-The data from the TOBII eye tracker can be exported in tsv or in xlsx format.
+The data from the TOBII eye tracker can be exported in `.tsv` or in `.xlsx` format.
 Moreover, the data can be exported to either have a file for each subject, or with all the subjects in one file.
 Both formats are included in the example.
 The TOBI studio software allows to add additional information in the exported files.

 ## SMI